kivy/kivy/doc/sources/gsoc.rst

   they can't right now.

 * SL4A Facades:
-    - Mentors: Gabriel Pettier, Akshay Arora, Mathieu virbel
+    - Mentors: Gabriel Pettier, Akshay Arora, Mathieu Virbel

   Porting facades from Scripting Language for Android to Plyer for easy integration and compatability.